Use an Under-Your-Desk Mini Exercise Bike to Lose Weight

 Of course you could cycle away whilst you're sitting on your armchair watching TV - which increases the number of suitable mini bike options at lower prices.

 Doing this will provide similar benefits to those seen in the study if you pedal for similar amounts of time, but won't really help to break up the deskbound day.
-We've picked out what appear the best in different price ranges, which you can see in the ads below.

 Given that we’re all being warned that sitting at our desks all day is bad for our health, the conclusions this study comes to are almost like a get out jail cheap(ish) card.